vardaan11/Basic-Banking-System/README.md

-# Basic-Banking-System
+# BasicBankingSystem
-Basic Banking System task submission for Web Dev Internship @ The Sparks Foundation

-Sparks Foundation Internship Project : Basic Banking System
+Sparks Foundation Web Development Internship Project : Basic Banking System website.
-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.
+A web application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.

-Stack used -
-Front-end : HTML, CSS, Bootstrap & Javascript
-Back-end : PHP
-Database : MySQL

-Database contains two Tables- Users Table & Transaction Table
+## The website has the following specification -
+  Start with a dummy data for upto 10 customers.
-1. User table have basic fields such as name, email & current balance.
+  Customers table with basic fields such as name, email, current balance etc.
-2. Transaction table records all transfers happened along with their time.
+ Transaction status:
+ Transfer table/ Transfer History which records all the transactions

-Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+Flow : Home Page > View all customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all Customers.